Lavender

 You can sweeten it with a little lavender honey to enhance the soothing and aromatic effect.

-Lavender hydrosol, which is gentler than the essential oil, can be drunk or used on the skin as a soothing toner.
+Lavender hydrosol, which is milder than essential oil, can be drunk or used on the skin as a soothing tonic lotion.

-Lavender macerate is obtained by infusing the flowers in a vegetable oil (such as jojoba or sweet almond oil).
-It can be applied to the skin to soothe irritations, sunburn, or muscle tension.
+Lavender macerate is obtained by infusing the flowers in a vegetable oil (such as jojoba or sweet almond).
+It can be applied to the skin to soothe irritation, sunburn, or muscle tension.

 ★★★★★ - Marine Somnifor 4 Actions

-"I was looking for a solution that was certainly effective in helping me fall asleep faster, but above all, one that was natural and non-habit forming.
-This has been achieved thanks to these plant-based food supplements made in France.
-I recommended them without hesitation to my friends and family who had the same problems as me!"
+"I was looking for a solution that would help me fall asleep faster, but above all, one that was natural and non-addictive.
+Thanks to these plant-based dietary supplements made in France, I've found it.
+I recommended them to my friends and family who had the same problems as me without hesitation!"

 Contact us